the-pudding/data/queues/README.md

 We mention in the video the idea of providing "some, but not infinite" priority: To implement this, the shop owners might decide to optimize for minimizing the average wait time while ensuring that the maximum wait time does not exceed a certain limit.
 The outcome of this might be that if there are coffee-orderers waiting, they can take a break from making sandwiches, but only up to a maximum number of coffee orders.

-If the average wait time for sandwich orders increases enough, the sandwich-orderer might get tired or reach the point where they’d have to leave to catch their flight, and therefore abandon the queue.
+If the average wait time for sandwich orders increases enough, the sandwich-orderers might get tired or reach the point where they’d have to leave to catch their flight, and therefore abandon the queue.
 Finding compromise solutions is therefore important.

+More on:

+- Express Lanes at supermarkets ( [link](https://operationsroom.wordpress.com/2014/10/17/how-should-a-supermarket-organize-its-checkout-lanes/) )

 # Scene \# 3: Alternative queueing disciplines (Beyoncé tickets)
 ***